-- Improve knowledge of climate change and associated impacts in the region including investigation of historical trends and projected changes in extreme temperature and precipitation. - b.
+Improve knowledge of climate change and associated impacts in the region including investigation of historical trends and projected changes in extreme temperature and precipitation.
+This is an unofficial tracked changes copy of Bylaw 2500, 2017 given Second Reading, as amended on February 20, 2018.

+b.
 Consider development of an 'adaptation checklist' that requires new development to address expected regional climactic impacts, enhance resiliency and minimize risk, and take advantage of positive impacts.